deepkit-rest/rest/src/rest/README.md

 > }
 > ```

-## Pagination
+## Entity Pagination

 An Entity Paginator plays an important role in List Actions.
 It's responsible for both applying pagination to the `Query` object and forming the response body.

-Customize the paginator to use by implementing `RestPaginationCustomizations`:
+The paginator to use can be specified by implementing `RestPaginationCustomizations`:

 ```ts
 class BookResource implements RestResource<Book>, RestPaginationCustomizations {